 That hospital scene is a great reminder that comparisons may be made not only on a dollar-for-dollar basis, but also with respect to quality of life and or personal preferences.

 In our everyday life, it doesn’t usually make sense to make decisions based solely on a dollar-for-dollar cost comparison.
-In fact, emotional factors are a perfectly legitimate reason in making certain decisions when weighing alternatives.
-For example, many people who choose to pay off their mortgages early make a conscious decision to trade the potential for greater returns in exchange for the peace of mind of paying off the mortgage debt as quickly as possible and owning their own home free and clear.
+In fact, emotional factors are a perfectly legitimate reason for making certain decisions.
+After all, many people willingly pass up the potential for greater returns in exchange for the peace of mind that comes with paying off the mortgage as quickly as possible.

 Opportunity Costs Are Unique For Everybody

-I have an awesome father-in-law named Tony who is an outstanding mechanic.
-He’s pretty much retired now, but he’s still a mechanic.
-As such, it should come as no surprise that he cringes whenever he hears that I am paying mechanics to service my automobiles for what he says are relatively simple tasks like changing the brakes.
+I have an awesome father-in-law named Tony who is an outstanding car mechanic.
+He’s retired now, but he’s still a mechanic.
+As such, it should come as no surprise that he cringes whenever he hears that I pay a mechanic to maintain and repair my cars.

-In my case, however, it’s a much different story.
-After I factor in my time to make the repairs, my lack of tools and a general dislike for grease and grime, not to mention the frustration I would be subjected to just trying to finish the task, the costs of paying a mechanic become easy for me to swallow.
+For me, it’s a different story: After I factor in the value of my time to make the repairs, my lack of tools and a general dislike for grease and grime — not to mention the frustration I would be subjected to just trying to finish the task — the costs of paying a mechanic to fix my cars become easy for me to swallow.

 The Effect of Personal Preferences

-For example, my wife and I made a conscious decision to become a one-income family after our son was born 14 years ago.
-Despite the fact that our net household income would have been greater if she had kept her job, we ultimately decided that the extra income was not enough to overcome our personal bias toward having our kids grow up in a house with a stay-at-home mom.
+For example, the Honeybee and I decided to become a one-income family after our son was born — even though our net household income would have been greater if she had kept her job.
+After weighing the opportunity costs, we ultimately decided that the extra income was less valuable than the intangible benefits of a stay-at-home mom.

-There are plenty of other examples that I am sure you can come up with too.
+There are plenty of other examples that I’m sure you can come up with too.

-When it comes to opportunity cost, the bottom line is this: Those who take the time to evaluate it will improve their financial well-being and increase the value of their time spent.
+When it comes to opportunity cost, the bottom line is this: Those who take the time to properly evaluate it will improve their financial well-being and optimize the value of their time.

 And if you don’t believe me, just ask Harry.